storj/docs/code/Database.md

 For satellite we also use [`dbx`](https://github.com/spacemonkeygo/dbx/) which helps to support SQLite and Postgres at the same time.
 Of course, this complicates some of the queries as a result.

-dbx file for satellite is located in `satellite/satellitedb/satellite.dbx`.
+`dbx` file for satellite is located in `satellite/satellitedb/dbx/satellite.dbx`.
 To regenerate or modify it, run `go generate` in that folder.

 ## Migrations